elchulito88/Lead-Gen-Workshop/Readme.md

 * Deploy model to a containerized endpoint and web-app frontend for consumption
 * Leverage collaboration and documentation capabilities to make all work reproducible and sharable!

-You will find a full walkthrough of our Workshop here: [WORKSHOP LINK](https://docs.google.com/document/u/4/d/11eA3ney10KzX7GF9G7f5n72f4p7k7CHSpLxoUfbAGE8/pub)
+You will find a full walkthrough of our Workshop here: [VERSION 6.x WORKSHOP LINK](https://docs.google.com/document/u/4/d/11eA3ney10KzX7GF9G7f5n72f4p7k7CHSpLxoUfbAGE8/pub)

+You will find a full walkthrough of our Workshop here: [VERSION 5.x WORKSHOP LINK](https://docs.google.com/document/d/e/2PACX-1vS9LKbBYYOrsDmshmKvEIUkDMYVMAivoodg1CTEgjZRPW_IJFV2Un4l5uaE2jI1BsbN3-tQ8IMSkGoL/pub)